Update October 2017:

-The Integrated Behavioral Health Track program is the result of a grant received by the University of Kentucky Colleges of Social Work and Medicine from the United States Health Resources and Services Administration (HRSA).
-The purpose of this grant is to improve access to behavioral health services for at risk children, adolescents and transition age adults (18-25) by increasing the number of well-prepared behavioral health social workers in primary care through Kentucky.
-The Integrated Behavioral Track program will include field placements in primary care clinics along with training activities to further expand Kentucky’s behavioral health workforce.
+The MSW program Integrated Behavioral Health (IBH) Special Area of Study is the result of a new grant received by the University of Kentucky College of Social Work from the United States Health Resources and Services Administration (HRSA).
+The purpose of this grant is to improve access to behavioral health services for vulnerable and underserved individuals and communities across the life span by increasing the number of well-prepared behavioral health social workers in primary care through Kentucky, and by increasing interprofessional healthcare education to students, faculty, and healthcare providers.
+The Integrated Behavioral Health Special Area of Study will be offered on UK’s main campus and at UK MSW program off-campus sites in Eastern Kentucky to full and part-time MSW students, and will include field placements in primary care clinics along with training activities to further expand Kentucky’s behavioral health workforce in primary care.

-Develop expertise in behavioral health care within a primary care setting field placement
+- Develop expertise in behavioral health care within a primary care field placement

 Requirements and How To Apply to this Program

 The program is open to University of Kentucky graduate students admitted to the Master of Social Work program with the Clinical Social Work Concentration

 - Application to IBH and the Master of Social Work program is open to all undergrads from the social sciences fields

 - Applicants must have an undergraduate GPA of 3.2 in social science courses; 3.50 preferred

 - In addition, a student must earn a first semester Master of Social Work GPA of 3.50 or above

 - Students must submit a two-page paper on interest in behavioral health care in a primary care setting

 - For the Fall 2018 Semester: